 The Language selection specifies more than just the language: it sets the locale, which controls both the language choice and standard data formats for date and number.
 So, if you set French as the default locale in your profile settings, the interface updates to reflect this.
 Be sure to refresh your browser page.

 For example, in the United States the number format for large numbers uses the comma thousands separator and a period decimals separator, and looks like this:

 xxx,xxx.xx.
-In most European countries, they use the reverse notation, with comma decimals separator and period thousands separator, like this:
+Most European countries use the reverse notation, with a comma decimals separator and a period thousands separator, like this:

 In addition to American English (en-US), ThoughtSpot supports the following locales:

 ThoughtSpot translates keywords, operators, and error messages.
 See the keyword reference for all supported languages.